RESPA: Explaining The Real Estate Settlement Procedures Act

 RESPA violations include bribes between real estate representatives, inflating costs, the use of shell entities and referrals in exchange for settlement services.
 The fees for RESPA violation penalties can be very steep and even include some jail time depending on the seriousness of the violation and if it was intentional.

 If the person who violated Section 8(a) settles their case, they may be required to pay an amount of up to three times the amount they charged for their service.

 When purchasing a property, it’s wise to leverage the help of a real estate lawyer to protect you from an incident.
 If you don’t use a lawyer throughout your real estate transaction, it’s best to get in touch with one immediately if you believe a RESPA violation has occurred.
 A real estate lawyer will know who to contact and will help you navigate the legal process.

 Review the following frequently asked questions for more information about RESPA.

 How is RESPA enforced?

 While the act was passed in 1974, it took effect in 1975 and was first governed by the U.S. Department of Housing and Urban Development (HUD).
 However, The Consumer Financial Protection Bureau (CFPB) is now responsible for enforcing RESPA.

 What types of loans are covered by RESPA?

 What payments are not prohibited under RESPA?

-According to RESPA Section 8(c), acceptable payments and arrangements include attorney fees for services that were actually performed, fees paid by a title company covering services that were actually performed and fees paid by a mortgage lender covering services that were actually performed.
+According to RESPA Section 8(c), acceptable payments and arrangements include attorney fees, fees paid by a title company and fees paid by a mortgage lender, all covering services that were actually performed.